 - Youth teaching their community about healthy and legal fishing on the Duwamish River by creating and performing a skit

 - Experiencing fishing, camping and other outdoor recreation and learning the rules and regulations around these activities

-This program is generously supported by The Satterberg Foundation.
+This program is generously supported by the Satterberg Foundation, the Rose Foundation and the Cuyamaca Foundation.